semanticdatalayer/SML/sml-reference/calculations.md

 - **Type:** string
 - **Required:** Y

-The name of the calculation as it appears in AtScale.
+The name of the calculation as it appears in SML.
 This value does not need to be unique.

 ## expression